Faculté des Sciences Agronomiques (UAC)

 - Beninese capacity in biodiversity informatics will be enhanced and therefore up-to-date, active, and informative curriculum content will be available.

 Results to Date

-- Already, the project has published 21 datasets with GBIF and GBIF Benin totaling nearly 120,000 geo-referenced occurrence records (against the initial goal of 50,000).
+- The project has published 30 datasets with GBIF and GBIF Benin totaling over 175,000 geo-referenced occurrence records (against the initial goal of 50,000).
 Thus this project is the majority contributor to GBIF data from Benin, both in terms of number of records and datasets.
 These data are already being used in publications.

-- Technology to support training and data digitization has all been acquired.
+- Technology to support training and data digitization was acquired.

-- Three partners have agreed to publish their Benin data on GBIF and GBIF Benin.
-Initial visits have been made to the National Museum of Natural History (France) and Naturalis Biodiversity Center (The Netherlands) to initiate data provision partnerships.
+- Three partners agreed to publish their Benin data on GBIF and GBIF Benin.
+Initial visits were made to the National Museum of Natural History (France) and Naturalis Biodiversity Center (The Netherlands) to initiate data provision partnerships.

-- Two students have successfully completed pre-requisite training in Biodiversity Informatics at the University of Kansas, and have applied to that Master’s program there.
+- Two students successfully completed pre-requisite training in Biodiversity Informatics at the University of Kansas, and applied to the University of Kansas’ Master’s program.
 It is anticipated that their training will strengthen the capacity of programs in Benin.

 - A workshop was held in December 2016 to present to natural resources managers and policy decision makers the results GBIF-Benin achieved thus far, and to demonstrate the importance of biodiversity informatics for sustainable natural resource management in the context of global changes.
 A video communication from the workshop can be found here.